-That means that Puerto Rico, where voters have already voted twice for statehood, needs one big thing: make sure that Congress knows that the American people — including Puerto Ricans — are ready for Puerto Rico to become the 51st state.
+That means that Puerto Rico, where voters have already voted three times for statehood, needs one big thing: make sure that Congress knows that the American people — including Puerto Ricans — are ready for Puerto Rico to become the 51st state.

 The best way to communicate this?
 Contact your legislators.
 When they hear from you, they begin to understand that the people they represent want statehood.
 When they read your reasons or listen to your story, they understand why it matters.

 The chart at the top of this post shows that about half of the readers who answered our survey had not yet contacted their legislators.
 Some have made a phone call or used social media to reach out, and many more plan to do so, but the most popular answer is just “No.”

 Why people haven’t contacted their legislators